Kerstian/SCCountiesPopulation_SQL/README.md

 <p align="center">
 <img src=https://imgur.com/Keutk43.jpeg/  height="50%" width="50%">

-3. Which 5 counties experienced the most growth over the 4 years?<br> Based on the data provided the 5 counties that experienced the most growth from 2020 to 2023 is Horry, Greenville, Spartanburg, Berkeley, and Lexington.
+3. Which 5 counties experienced the most growth over the 4 years?<br> Based on the data provided the 5 counties that experienced the most amount of growth from 2020 to 2023 is Horry, Greenville, Spartanburg, Berkeley, and Lexington.
 - Horry County = 43,713 </br>
 - Greenville County = 30,787 </br>
 - Spartanburg County = 27,319 </br>